kosperera/jekyll-otto-theme/README.md

 First, create a copy of this template.
 You will only have to [Use This Template](https://github.com/kosalanuwan/otto-theme/generate/) and follow the instructions.

-That's it.
-You now have a Docker-enabled copy of this repo, and is ready to preview locally.

 Next, ensure Docker Desktop is running on your machine and the scripts are executable.
 See [troubleshooting](#troubleshooting).
 Then build and run the site locally.

 ```sh